 Tech Stack.
-There are front-end technologies, back-end technologies, and sometimes middle tier technologies, to consider that can speed up a website project or slow it down.
+There are front-end technologies, back-end technologies, and sometimes middle-tier technologies, to consider that can speed up a website project or slow it down.
 Your own technologies and whether you have proficiency or the availability of other developers should be considered.
 Decisions around content management systems can have huge ripple effects.

 Integrations.
 Good websites are integrated with other systems that a business uses.
 For example, at Fresh, we tie our website into at least 5 other systems.
 Analytics, CRMs, customer data, user feedback, customer service, application processes, customer portals, employee portals, and ticket management are all samples of other systems that can be integrated into your website.
-Take a look at CloudSurfing.com to get a sense of the thousands of Saas products and the APIs at Programmable Web to get a sense for the world of integrations.
+Take a look at CloudSurfing.com to get a sense of the thousands of Saas products and the APIs at Programmable Web to get a sense of the world of integrations.

 Back-end CMS / Admin.
 Content management systems make maintenance easier.
 It can be burdensome for marketing and business team members to route simple edits to developers.
 Rather, basic edits must be able to be done easily in-house, unless you want to have a developer upload new photos and make edits to employee bios.
-We use many CMS’s but platforms like WordPress give multi-dimensional value: customization, user friendliness, and reasonable setup and maintenance costs.
+We use many CMS’s but platforms like WordPress give multi-dimensional value: customization, user-friendliness, and reasonable setup and maintenance costs.

 // BUSINESS – Holistic Business-Facing Considerations